- An Unparalleled Ecosystem

 The major threats facing coral reefs around the world include:

-- Global Warming and Climate Change: Anthropogenic generated greenhouse gas emissions have led to increases in global surface temperatures, consequently causing unprecedented mass coral bleaching events.
+- Global Warming and Climate Change: Greenhouse gas emissions have led to increases in global surface temperatures, consequently causing unprecedented mass coral bleaching events.

 - Overexploitation (overfishing): The global demand for fish has doubled in the last 50 years.
 It’s been calculated that the Indonesian archipelago provided 60% of the live fish food trade during the 1990s.
 Coral reefs are vulnerable to this effect due to being easily accessible by small boats.